-- Quality improvement tools - Reflective supervision questions - Safeguarding health information in explanation of benefits - Coding recommendations and privacy principles for documentation of DV
+- Quality improvement tools - Reflective supervision questions - Safequarding health information in explanation of benefits - Coding and Documentation for Domestic Violence - Privacy Principles for Protecting Survivors of Domestic Violence

 By doing this work, health centers are demonstrating their commitment to patient-centered care by helping to prevent IPV before it begins and by recognizing the impact IPV has on health.
 Working together and coordinating efforts with community-based programs help reduce isolation and improve health and safety outcomes for IPV survivors.
 Our vision is a future without violence that provides education, safety, justice, and hope for all.